KibokoDao-Africa/dApp-starter-kit/README.md

 # Getting started:
 There are 2 branches:
-1. Main
+1. wagmi-wallet
 2. metamask-wallet

-`Main`: recommended when building large scalable dApps.
+`wagmi-wallet`: recommended when building large scalable dApps.
 Supports coinbase, walletconnect and metamask wallets

 `metamask-wallet`: recommended when doing smaller projects, only supports Metamask wallet